MainShayne233/euler_api/README.md

 Lets you can programtically check your solutions!

+## Not complete!
+This API does not use Project Euler's backend, so it needs solution contributions!

+The currently known solutions are in ```data/solutions.txt```.
+If you have a solution to add, please fork this repo, add it to the list, and make a pull request!

 ## How to use
 This is a REST API, which basically means you send an HTTP request to check your solution.